 We’re always looking for ways to measure success.
 Sure, measuring effort is common, but since we strive to be the most innovative and effective marketing team in the world, that means moving the needle.
-Defining clear KPIs is an obvious solution and an important part of any successful campaign.
+Defining clear KPIs (Key Performance Indicators) is an obvious solution and an important part of any successful campaign.
 But, to take it a step further, we’ve developed a simple visual that we call “the results ascent” to help you visualize progress with your agency.

 A quick reminder before we dive in – results take time depending on the strategy.
-For example, you can buy traffic today with PPC, but SEO and content marketing strategies take longer to pay off.
-Similarly, you could be on TV within a week if you have budget, but guerrilla marketing and brand awareness campaigns take time to build momentum.
+For example, within digital marketing, you can buy traffic today with PPC, but SEO and content marketing strategies take longer to pay off.
+Similarly, you could be on TV within a week if you have the budget, but guerrilla marketing and brand awareness campaigns take time to build momentum.
 Before you become unhappy with results, take a step back and make sure your expectations are realistic.

 The Results Ascent